 Based on our review of the record evidence, the respondents do not appear to have experienced significant changes in the cost of manufacturing during the POR.
 Therefore, we followed our normal methodology of calculating an annual weighted-average cost.
-The Department relied on the COP data submitted by each respondent in its most recently submitted cost database for the COP calculation.26
+Commerce relied on the COP data submitted by each respondent in its most recently submitted cost database for the COP calculation.
+We made no changes to the respondents' reported costs.